 Ever since storage devices came into play, the requirement of storage space has increased exponentially.
-Even multi-terabytes of storage devices are common these days.
+Even multi-terabyte storage devices are common these days.
 Hence, a need for persistently reliable structure kept cropping up simultaneously.
 ReFS has an architecture designed to work well with extremely large data sets without any performance impact.
-In this guide, we will see how to enable or disable the ReFS File System in Windows 11/10 and try to format a drive using it, but before that let’s have a look at some key features of this stately file system.
+In this guide, we will see how to enable or disable the ReFS File System in Windows and try to format a drive using it, but before that let’s have a look at some key features of this stately file system.

-Features of Resilient File System
+ReFS ot Resilient File System Features

 - Tensile Scalability: Requirements for the increased amount and size of the data keep surging up with the changing technology.
 ReFS puts forth the ability to challenge extremely large data sets and work well with them without any performance issues.